sophiamersmann/til/sveltekit/collect-all-routes.md

 # Collect all routes in a SvelteKit application (development only)

 Sometimes in development I find it useful to link to all routes in the application on the index page.
 Here is a hacky way to do that.
 It uses [Vite's glob import](https://vitejs.dev/guide/features.html#glob-import) that imports multiple modules from the file system via the special `import.meta.glob` function.
+(You probably don't want to do this in production though.)

 ```js
 // load all routes